Home rule: Native American reservations

 The United States federal government provides limited self-rule to some federally recognised Native American tribes over their lands on reservations.
-Tribal lands are recognised as "dependent domestic nations" and operate a parallel system of governance and law independent of the state(s) that the reservation lies within, sometimes including separate police forces.
+Tribal lands are recognised as "dependent domestic nations" and operate a parallel system of governance and law independent of the state(s) that the reservation lies within, often including separate police forces.
 For instance, some tribes are permitted to operate gambling establishments which may be illegal in the surrounding state or states.
 Reservations are not states and have no direct representation in Congress, and the citizens vote as citizens of the state by which they are surrounded.
 Furthermore, unlike the sovereignty of state legislatures, tribal sovereignty and land ownership are not guaranteed by the Constitution and is granted only by an act of Congress, which can be repealed or altered at any time.